luyadev/luya/docs/guide/concept-hooks.md

 Now a hooking listener is setup which listens to the identifier `layoutFooter`.
 After setting up the hook listener, the Hook can be filled with content from various files like Blocks, Controllers or Widgets.

-Assuming to have a Controller with an action.
+Let´s assume we have a Controller with an action:

 ```php
 class DefaultController extends \luya\web\Controller